mtwrkvn/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 - 11-binary_to_decimal - a script that converts a number from base 2 to base 10.
 The number in base 2 is stored in the environment variable BINARY
 The script should display the number in base 10, followed by a new line
 - 3-paths - a script that counts the number of directories in the PATH.
+- 100-decimal_to_hexadecimal - Write a script that converts a number from base 10 to base 16.
+The number in base 10 is stored in the environment variable DECIMAL
+The script should display the number in base 16, followed by a new line